Shakthi-lakmalMSA/Meat-AI/README.md

-#Customize this for your model which build on Azure custom vision
+## Try Your own model with Microsoft Azure Custom Vision

 ## Prerequisites